worldamazing/plan/docs/overview.md

 What other issues do you think are fueled by deception?
 There are many more!

+#### _From Deception to Truth and Prosperity_
+While these challenges may seem overwhelming, they are not insurmountable.
+Humanity has the tools, knowledge, and capacity for growth to overcome these deeply ingrained patterns of deception.

+The GI framework is designed to address these issues directly, offering practical systems and a collaborative foundation to replace deception with truth and scarcity with abundance.
+By uniting under a shared vision and fostering ongoing dialogue, we can dismantle the structures that perpetuate deception and build a world rooted in trust, cooperation, and shared prosperity.

-When we replace deception with truth, growth, and cooperation, an amazing world for all will seemingly emerge on its own.
-Humanity’s potential is boundless.
-A world of incredible possibility awaits for all once we address deception.
+As we replace deception with truth, growth, and cooperation, an amazing world for all will no longer be a distant possibility but will seemingly emerge on its own to become our global reality.

 ### Quick Overview of Four Steps to World Amazing
 The journey to this vision begins with four critical steps, which are described in greater detail later in this document: